 Central Washington University offers a number of assistantships during the academic year to beginning and continuing graduate students.

 Graduate assistantships are available in most of CWU's graduate program departments.
-Nearly two-thirds of the University's graduate assistants teach; the remainder serve as research assistants with a few performing University service functions.
+Nearly two-thirds of the university's graduate assistants teach; the remainder serve as research assistants or staff assistants performing university service functions.

-The graduate office provides two competitive fellowship programs and a travel grant program to help graduate students with research and creative activities.
+The graduate school provides two competitive fellowship programs to help graduate students with research and creative activities.

 Scholarships exclusive to graduate students: